itsjoekent-archive/dotnyc/README.md

 2. Reads HTML templates in the `/templates` directory.
 3. Matches the content to the template, renders the template with [mustache](http://mustache.github.io/mustache.5.html).

 For production deploys, it does this process for every file in the `content` folder and outputs the result to nested `index.html` files in the build folder.
-It then downloads all of the media assets from [Cloudflare R2](https://www.cloudflare.com/products/r2/) into the output folder.
 The output folder is then deployed to Cloudflare's CDN.

 ## Mustache Template Functions